• Home

 • MARTYN.ES

-GOOD STRATEGY
+GOOD STRATEGY REBELLION

-GOOD STRATEGY
+GOOD STRATEGY REBELLION

 Tag Archives: Martyn Richard Jones

-Consider this: Big Data Inertia
+CONSIDER THIS: Big Data Inertia

-22 Tue Mar 2016
+22 Tuesday Mar 2016

 Posted by Martyn Jones in All Data, Big Data, Big Data 7s, Big Data Analytics, dark data, data architecture, Data governance, Data Lake, data management, data science, Data Supply Framework, Data Warehouse, Data Warehousing, Inform, educate and entertain., pig data, The Amazing Big Data Challenge, The Big Data Contrarians